The Ambiance project, Mondo and the evolution of artificial turf

 Mondo supports the European Commission in its mission to end the invasion of microplastics in the environment.

-Ahead of schedule on the European Regulation - which provides for the elimination of performance fillings that can be considered microplastics from the market by 2031 - Mondo Tufting Research and Development Lab has already been working on alternative solutions for several years now.
+Ahead of the European Regulation—which mandates the elimination of performance infills that could be considered microplastics from the market by 2031—Mondo Tufting's Research and Development Laboratory has already been working for several years on developing alternatives to microplastic infills for synthetic turf fields.

 In particular, we are investing on the following development drivers: